Historical Inertia: A Neglected but Powerful Baseline for Long Sequence Time-series Forecasting: Discussion

 \subsubsection{AutoML}

-The modeling capacity of complex model is definitely valuable, but just in some cases the answer to the question is too simple, which might not be answered well when it is complicated by the model.
+The modeling capacity of complex architectures is definitely valuable, but just in some cases the answer to the question can be so simple that might not be answered well when it is complicated by the model.
 It is desirable that a model's structure or complexity can be adaptable to the input, which is also known as automated machine learning (AutoML) (e.g. \citealt{automl}).
-A simple implementation could be when a specific dataset is given, the model may first analyze its temporal pattens in a pre-processed way, and then score whether the basic model, HI or some median variants should be used for prediction. \normalem
+A simple implementation could be when a specific dataset is given, the model may first analyze its temporal pattens in a pre-processed way, and then score whether the basic model, HI or some median variants should be used for prediction.